ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 ~~~
 {: .output}

-Now in your working shell, create a file named "data.csv" that contains, for example:
+Now in your *testing shell*, use your favourite editor to create a file named `data.csv` that contains, for example:
 ~~~
 x-coordinate,y-coordinate,colour,size
 1.76405235,1.8831507,0.96193638,392.67567700